 Cannabinoids and Endocannabinoids - Menstrual Cycle

-The relationship between all cannabinoids, both those within the cannabis plant and endocannabinoids within the body, and women’s health is exciting and intriguing.
-In this section of the course, we will look at the roll these compounds play in the menstrual cycle.
+The relationship between all cannabinoids, both those within the cannabis plant and endocannabinoids within the body, and women’s health are exciting and intriguing.
+In this section of the course, we will look at the role these compounds play in the menstrual cycle.
 New evidence from mammalian studies indicates that cannabinoids can affect ovulation by delaying the process or eliminating it altogether.
 The data relating to the human menstrual cycle is much less clear but does show some key differences between the other animal studies.
 This all suggests some effect on the menstrual cycle and cannabinoids but much more research is needed to make direct correlations in humans.